tjensengit/appm-4600-numerics/policies.md

 ## Teaching Assistant (TA)

-- Daniel Ferguson is the graduate student TA.
-He is a PhD student in the Applied Math department.
-He's a Matlab specialist, but also knows Python.
-- Andy Starr is an undergraduate TA (he will join the afternoon lectures).
-He is a Mech E and Applied Math major.
-He's a Matlab specialist, but also knows Python.
-- Nick Elsasser is an undergraduate TA (he will join the morning lectures).
-He is a CS major.
-He's a Python specialist, but also knows Matlab.
+- Tyler Jensen (Applied Math PhD student)

 ## Meeting times
-There are two different sections of this course, both online.
-We suggest you attend the zoom session of your assigned section, but if necessary, it is OK for you to attend the zoom session for the other section.
+There are two different sections of this course, taught by the same instructor, so it doesn't really matter which section you attend as long as there is room.
-- Morning section, 4650-001: 9:10 to 10:00 AM
+- 4600-001: 11:15 AM to 12:05 PM
-- Afternoon section, 4650-002: 1:50 to 2:40 PM
+- 4600-002: 1:25 PM to 2:15 PM

 ## Office Hours
 Prof. Becker's office hours:
-- 7:30 to 8:00 AM Wed (intended for students in different time zones)
-- 2:40 to 3:40 PM Wed
-- 1:00 to 2:00 PM Thurs
-- 4:00 to 4:30 PM Thurs

-The TAs do not have office hours, but at least 2 TAs attend every class, and since this is a flipped class, you can ask them questions during the class time, so this functions like office hours.
+- TBD

+The TA does not have office hours but will be in the Thursday lab to answer questions.

 ## Course Information
 See the separate [syllabus document](syllabus.md).

 ## Estimated Workload
-This is intended to have a normal workload, less than Calculus III (which is 4 credits) but more than an elective class
+This is intended to have a high workload, similar to Calculus III (which is 4 credits) and more than an elective class

 ## Prereqs
-MATH 3430 or APPM 2360 (these are ODE and linear algebra courses), and APPM 3310 (matrix methods).
+APPM 3310 (matrix methods).
 Minimum grades of C-.

+We used to require MATH 3430 or APPM 2360 (these are ODE and linear algebra courses), so it's not a bad idea to have these courses...

 ## Textbook
 [Burden and Faires' textbook](https://sites.google.com/site/numericalanalysis1burden/) (9th or 10th edition) is our primary book, but homework problems will be written out explicitly, so it is not 100% necessary to purchase the book.
 This course has used this book in recent years, and it is used by the second semester class.